Omeshcoding/Omeshcoding/README.md

   <div align="left">
--  🔭 I’m currently working on various projects **on of which is Petopia a pet care app.**
+-  🔭 I’m currently working on various projects **on of which is Scoiable a social media app.**

 -  🌱 I’m currently learning **End to End Testing using Jest**